-Hurricane season begins June 1st.
-For Floridians, preparing for hurricane season becomes a way of life, and Jupiter residents should always err on the side of caution by anticipating an active hurricane season.
+Hurricane season begins June First.
+Floridians, preparing for hurricane season becomes a way of life, and Jupiter residents should always err on the side of caution by anticipating an active hurricane season.
 This includes making preparations for tropical depressions and storms, and hurricanes that may not directly hit our area, but may still impact our weather.
 A storm that doesn’t make direct landfall can still cause local erosion, flooding, wind damage, and possible tornadoes.

 The Town hopes for the best and prepares for the worst, planning year-round to ensure the safety of residents and local resources.
 Residents and businesses are highly encouraged to do the same so we, as a community, are ready in the event of a storm.

 Active Alerts: During an active storm threat, the latest alerts and information will be posted above chronologically under 'current storm information.'

 - Visit our webpage on information on what to do Before, During & After a Storm.

 Palm Beach County North Area Shelters (Jupiter to Palm Beach Gardens)

 - Independence Middle School: 4001 Greenway Drive, Jupiter

 - Palm Beach Gardens High School: 4245 Holly Drive, Palm Beach Gardens

 - Pet-friendly shelters are designated on an as-needed basis.
 Both pet-friendly and special needs shelters can be found online at www.pbcgov.org/knowurzone